 These healthier chocolate peanut butter brownies use ground up oats, meaning they’re gluten-free and 100% whole grain!
-And Greek yogurt takes the place of all the fat so these are pretty low-fat!

 This recipe really gets around.
 It first appeared on Dashing Dish, then on Sally’s Baking Addiction (did you know that she makes a lot of healthier recipes?!
 Well, she does :)) then again just recently on Butter Baking and I couldn’t stand it!
 I had to make these.
 And right away.
 So I did.